joeyaiello/docs/openpublishing/docs/partnerdocumentation/repo-creation.md

-# Creating the English repos #
+# Creating the GIT repos #
-It is the content owner responsibility to create the English GIT repos and provide the right permissions to the users to access them.
+It is the content owner responsibility to create the  GIT repos and provide the right permissions to the users to access them.
 A GIT repo is either GitHub or Visual Studio Online.

-If you are not familiar with GitHub, check out a summary of [GitHub terminology](GitHub-terminology.md) used in this documentation.
+If you are not familiar with GitHub, check out a summary of [GitHub terminology](GitHub-terminology.md) used in this documentation as well as the [GitHub tutorials](https://github.com/).

-The first step is to create a GIT repository and make it either public or private (see next section for information).
+The first step is to create a GIT repository:
 - For GitHub repository setup, follow the [GitHub tutorials](https://help.github.com/articles/set-up-git/).
-- For Visual Studio Online see (TBD).
+- For Visual Studio Online see (TBD). and make it either public or private (see next section for information).

 **Note that you do not have to create localized repos.
-This is done automatically based on the [localization file configuration](repo-provision.md)**.
+This is done automatically based on the [localization file configuration](repo-creation.md)**.

 ## GitHub Private vs. public repo ##